SOP-MINI/sop-site/content/sop1/lab/l1/_index.en.md

 ### Notes and questions

-- Check, how this program deals with:
+- Check how this program deals with:
    - non existing folders,
    - no access folders,
-   - relative paths and absolute paths as parameters?
+   - relative paths and absolute paths as parameters.

 - Why does this program store the initial working folder?
 {{< answer >}}